 Neil Armstrong set foot on the moon Sunday, July 20, 1969, at 10:56 p.m., signifying one of mankind’s greatest breakthroughs and accomplishments.
-The date May 29, 1953, stands for another of mankind’s greatest breakthroughs and accomplishments though not as celebrated.
-When Edmund Hillary of New Zealand and Sherpa Tenzing Norgay summit Mount Everest’s 29,035 feet, doubts and fears similar to the Apollo 11 moon landing surrounded the mission.
+The date May 29, 1953, stands for another of mankind’s greatest breakthroughs and accomplishments, though not as celebrated.
+On this date, Edmund Hillary of New Zealand and Sherpa Tenzing Norgay became the first to successfully make the ascent of Mount Everest at 29,035 feet.

+When this feat occurred, doubts and fears similar to the Apollo 11 moon landing surrounded the mission.
 “We didn’t know if it was humanly possible to reach the top of Mt.
 Everest . . . we weren’t at all sure whether we wouldn’t drop dead or something of that nature,” Hillary explained in the opening paragraph of Conqueror of Mt.
 Everest, the website celebrating the accomplishment.

 In one of the great historical sacrifices, he elected to have Hillary and Norgay attempt the summit when he knew, while on the expedition, that he could not.
-Even so, the Hillary Norgay team was not the first attempt; it turned out they were second-team.
+Even so, the Hillary Norgay team was not the first attempt, as it turned out they were the second-team.

-The possibility, the wonderment achieving the summit ranks it with exploration of earth’s moon.
+The possibility, the wonderment of achieving the summit ranks it with the exploration of earth’s moon.
 Both exhibited large questions of doubt and fate while drawing great minds together to make them a reality.
 Though separated by some 16 years, an eternity in terms of modern development, both captured history’s imagination.

 Something so improbable over the decades as scaling “Mother Goddess of the Earth,” as the Sherpa’s call it, seizing romantic expeditions of dreams with outcomes ultimately causing dozens of deaths shares that fatal risk with space launches and flights.
 Expeditions, as the one Hunt formed that included Hillary, understood the threats, while members were willing to absorb that fear yet perform at an extraordinary level.
 In doing so, their imagination reminds the mortal “we” accomplishments of magnitude include perils.

 The lessons exhibited by Hillary and the team he accompanied offer significant guidance in life along with business development for those willing to understand just how it came about.
 Here are 12 reveals buried in this film–there are many more–that find application to our own lives when needs demand “going the extra distance.”

 People die by falling off Mt.
 Everest, right?
-Yet more perish there by ice falls than anything else.
+Yet more people perish there because of ice falls than anything else.
 Imagine facing an avalanche of huge ice spears or trailer-sized blocks from deep crevasses of waterfalls long frozen.
-“Things did collapse without warning” said Alfred Gregory, 1953 expedition member, “Things are always on the move, and it’s a dangerous place for that reason.”
+“Things did collapse without warning,” said Alfred Gregory, 1953 expedition member.
+“Things are always on the move, and it’s a dangerous place for that reason.”

-On his attempt Hillary said, “We climbed up it with a good deal of fear and trepidation… I’m frightened a great deal of the time when I’m in dangerous country, but I think being afraid is one of the important factors.
+On his attempt, Hillary said, “We climbed up it with a good deal of fear and trepidation… I’m frightened a great deal of the time when I’m in dangerous country, but I think being afraid is one of the important factors.
 It’s a stimulating factor.”
 In other words, intimidation may enhance concentration… as long as fear remains short of petrifying one.
 Another way to say it, “I didn’t have complete conviction we were going to be successful,” said Hillary.
-But he thought it is possible to climb it, and the mission’s success will occur “some day.”
+But he thought it is possible to climb it, and the mission’s success will occur “someday.”

 Hillary constantly weighed risks “as to whether something was justifiable or not,” though the decision to carry on did not seem clear.
 For the first time in his adventures, once Hillary saw the enormous risk and challenge to complete the last leg up to the summit, a deathly decision-point lay directly in the path of success.
-One has to admire the courage it required to continue, particularly once he “decided it wasn’t justifiable, but we still went on.
+One has to admire the courage it required to continue, particularly once he “decided it wasn’t justifiable”, but we still went on.

 Says Hillary: “You’re right on the edge of what’s possible, and every step you take is putting you more into danger, so the temptation to turn around and go down is strong.”
 The movie explains, “If anything goes wrong up there, even a relatively minor accident can very rapidly slide into a fatal one.”
-To their left is the southwest face of Everest: “Immense.
+To their left is the southwest face of Everest.
+“Immense.
 If you fell down that, you would probably fall all the way to the Western Col 8,000 feet below.”
 To the right?
 Hillary understates this with, “The even bigger precipice of the Kangshung Face, and that really concentrates the mind.”
-This choice falls somewhere between burning the bridges behind you so there remains no other alternative but to go on or just chucking it like a sensible person might.
+This choice falls somewhere between burning the bridges behind you so there remains no other alternative but to go on, or just chucking it as a sensible person might.

 The subject of death and dying fills volumes at the library, but Hillary simply explained it this way: “The thought of the process of dying is more unpleasant than the actual fact that you may be dead at the end of it.”